Personal Data we collect

 Data retention

-Long term monitoring of neonatal outcomes is recognised to be of great importance, as is the measurement of changes in outcomes over time.
-The NHS sets minimum requirements for the retention of medical records and other data with which we comply with.
+Long-term monitoring of neonatal outcomes is recognised to be of great importance, as is the measurement of changes in outcomes over time.
+The NHS sets minimum requirements for the retention of medical records and other data with which we comply.
 The Network (via the Network Data Manager) retains all anonymous material.
 Where the Network holds individual records (for example in the Network Infant Mortality Audit), these records are 'de-personalised' after 5 years which means that identifiers are removed or replaced with non-specific ones.
-For example, we remove names and addresses, replace the exact date of birth with year of birth, and modify the postcode by removal of the last 3 characters.
+For example, we remove names and addresses, replace the exact date of birth with year of birth, and modify the postcode by removing the last 3 characters.

 South Tyneside & Sunderland NHS Foundation Trust (STFST) is the host organisation for the Northern Neonatal Network.
 All Network data are held securely on the STFST computer systems, in line with Trust information governance procedures.